 - Students will discuss, write about, and design projects around the global scope of civic media and be able to situate local problems within a global context.

 The Engagement Lab at Emerson College is an applied research and design lab that investigates and creates media and technology to reduce disparities in civic participation.
 We work with partners to co-design solutions to the most pressing problems in democracy and governance, including participation gaps, gender or racial discrimination, lack of basic media literacies, youth exclusion and gaps in public health practices.
 From playing games, to making media, to running campaigns, we create opportunities for people to creatively participate in civic life.
 Whether they are used in classrooms or town squares, the tools and processes we develop make civic engagement meaningful for citizens and communities.

 The Media Design thesis is a design-research project completed in small groups, wherein students are asked to address a real-world problem with design-oriented solutions.
 Students will work collaboratively to provide innovative responses to the problem, that includes in-depth research on the problem, participatory design with defined communities, prototyping, implementation, and planning for scale.
 Projects will include a literature review and theoretical justification, creative portfolio, the design of an actual project scaled for implementation, and a proposed evaluation of initial sketch or intervention, as well as a sustainability plan for the work moving forward.

 The thesis will be in the form of a prototype (and its documentation), and all the written components described below.
 All thesis projects will be supervised by a committee of two Emerson faculty (a chair and a reader).
-Thesis chair responsibilities will be divided among the MD faculty; it is the group's responsibility to identify the external reader by end of Spring term.
-Thesis projects will be defended in August, and publicly presented in September.
+Thesis chair responsibilities will be divided among the Media Design faculty.

 Careers & Connections